L-M0716/ScBridge/README.md

     -t <TASK>
 ```

-If the STAR index does not exist, ScBridge can build it from the genome FASTA
+If the STAR index does not exist, scHarbor can build it from the genome FASTA
 and GTF paths defined in `config.yaml`.

 ### Matrix Input